ambisonictoolkit/atk-sc3/README.md

 classic and novel algorithms to creatively manipulate and synthesise complex Ambisonic soundfields.

+Tools are offered in two sets:
+* The first of these is modeled after the hardware and software tools offered in the world of classic, aka Gerzonic, First Order Ambisonics (FOA).
+* The second is framed as a modern Near-Field Controlled Higher Order Ambisonic (NFC-HOA) solution.

 The tools are framed for the user to think in terms of the soundfield kernel.
 By this, it is meant the ATK addresses the holistic problem of creatively controlling a complete soundfield, allowing and encouraging